OWASP/samm/v2.0/beta/core/operations/o-incident-management.md

 ### Quality Indicators
 Typically, on this maturity level:

-- Root Case Analysis is performed for all security incidents unless there is a specific reason not to do so
+- You perform Root Case Analysis for all security incidents unless there is a specific reason not to do so
-- Improvements are identified and documented in the RCAs.
-THey are provably implemented.
+- You identify and document improvements in the RCAs and you have probably implemented them
-- Some exerices have been carried out in the last year.
+- You have carried out some exercises in the last year.
-- There is a roadmap for process improvement.
+- There is a roadmap for process improvement
 - Process metrics are available (e.g. resolution speed, affected customers, ...)
-- In most incidents, playbooks are used to a high degree.
+- In most incidents, you use playbooks to a high degree

 ### Notes